Tokyo is a city where diverse cuisines from all over the world gather and evolve.

 It is also the birthplace of various ingredients, including traditional Edo vegetables.

-It will surely give you new insights into your daily life.
+will surely give you new insights into your daily life.

 Enjoy the food nurtured by the climate, environment, customs, traditions, and history of the land, and experience the local culinary culture at the essence of this trip.